- Actor Allusion: Rath's catchphrase calls to mind a certain infamous line from Dragon Ball that his voice actor Christopher Sabat is known for.

 - For added allusion, the Spider Sentries in Incursion will sometimes bug Rath to say this when the latter's nearby.
 Spider Sentries in the game happen to be also voiced by Christopher Sabat.

 - Dueling Works: In direct competition with the vaguely similar game Overwatch.
-It was not an even REMOTELY close contest, and despite the fact that the two games really don't have that much in common besides being colourful sci-fi team-based FPS games, Battleborn was given a critical blow on release by Overwatch.
+It was not even a REMOTELY close contest, and despite the fact that the two games really don't have that much in common with each other, asides from being colourful sci-fi team-based FPS games, Battleborn was given a critical blow on release by Overwatch.
 When the game tried going Free-To-play with a "Free Trial", it came into direct competition with Paladins, which was also free-to-play and ended up siphoning players who would've otherwise went to Battleborn.
 Overwatch suffocated the playerbase on the games' release to life-support, and Paladins put the final nail in Battleborn's proverbial coffin.

 - Jossed: Due to her popularity, it was a wide speculation that Nova the Magnus that controls the Battleborn's ship and the PvE matches announcer would be among the batch of five post-launch characters which included Alani.
 In particular, it was speculated she'd be the batch's LLC character due to being a Magnus and all.
 This speculation was mainly based on her lines in The Saboteur mission briefing wherein she asks Kleese to be placed in a robot suit.
 This was also based on the promotional image for the five characters◊ of which the two backmost characters of the lineup were more darkened than the rest.
 Both characters looked like they could be Nova but the one behind the character who would later be identified as Ernest was the one most people speculated to be Nova since they looked like they were wearing a robot suit.
 In the midst of all this, Gearbox clarified that the five characters were in development way before it came to light that Nova had unexpectedly become so popular and as such, she wasn't included in the batch.
 Despite this official statement though, the speculation was still a popular one until the robot suit looking character as well as the LLC representative of the batch was finally revealed to be Kid Ultra.
 The main overall issue of all this was later addressed in an interview with Randy Varnell about Nova.